vinayassrao/RoomNER/README.md

 # RoomNER
-A custom based NER ,and  based on a sentence on room plan an undirected graph is shown between all connected rooms.
+A custom based NER for typess of Room,also you can visulaize the connected rooms in the form of  a connected graphs based on information extracted from room plan.